gluster/glusterdocs/Troubleshooting/heal-info-and-split-brain-resolution.md

 `gluster volume heal <VOLNAME> split-brain bigger-file <FILE>`
 Here, `<FILE>` can be either the full file name as seen from the root of the volume (or) the gfid-string representation of the file, which sometimes gets displayed in the heal info command's output.
-Once this command is executed, the replica containing the <FILE> with bigger size is found out and heal is completed with that bricks as a source.
+Once this command is executed, the replica containing the `<FILE>` with bigger size is found out and heal is completed with that brick as a source.

 ### Example :
 Consider the earlier output of heal info split-brain command.